Negative refraction and tiling billiards: Results

 {\bf Theorem \ref{iso}:} In an edge-to-edge tiling of the plane by congruent isosceles triangles meeting $6$ at a vertex formed by dividing the plane by lines, all trajectories are either periodic or drift-periodic.

-The above Theorem does not guarantee that an isosceles triangle tiling has an escaping trajectory; for example, the equilateral triangle tiling (Figure \ref{regtilings}) does not.
-However, every right triangle tiling does:
+The above Theorem does not guarantee that an isosceles triangle tiling \emph{has} an escaping trajectory; for example, the equilateral triangle tiling (Figure \ref{regtilings}) does not.
+By contrast, every right triangle tiling does:

 {\bf Theorem \ref{bisecting}:} Every edge-to-edge tiling of the plane by congruent right triangles with parallel diagonals has an escaping trajectory.